Traditional Foods Program

 The goal of the Traditional Foods Program is to promote the use of traditional foods as part of a healthy diet and for overall well-being.

 Traditional foods must be celebrated.
 Traditional foods, harvested from the land and sea, are an essential part of our lives and culture and have been for thousands of years.
-Many traditional values are expressed through the harvesting and preparation of local food: the importance of sharing, respect for elders, helping and taking care of others, not being greedy, and taking care of the land, air and water, to name a few.
+Many traditional values are expressed through the harvesting and preparation of local: the importance of sharing, respect for elders, helping and taking care of others, not being greedy, and taking care of the land, air and water, to name a few.

 In this Section